Sunday June 22 - Friday June 27, 2014

 - Ability to play one of the 8 Little Preludes and Fugues of J.S.
 Bach, as well as repertory of similar difficulty.

 - Ability to perform some of the easier hymns.

 - Have at least three performance-ready works in contrasting styles.

 - Bring appropriate shoes to properly play the pedals.
 Organ shoes are essentially tap dance shoes or capezios without taps.
 Leather heels and soles are more appropriate than rubber.
 If students do not possess such shoes, the best substitute is a snug-fitting loafer.

 Come prepared to perform

-Each day students participate in a musicianship class, masterclass, primary area small group lesson, practice time, recreation and social events.
+Each day students participate in a musicianship class, master class, primary area small group lesson, practice time, recreation and social events.
 Secondary area small group lessons take place twice during the week.
 Private lessons are scheduled within this framework.
-View schedule PDF.
+View sample schedule PDF.